Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Given that differences in metabolic potential of the early life microbiome may exert their effects over time, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
 To investigate this,
-we performed FSEA on stool samples collected at visit 1 with visit 2 VEP (age at stool collection = 3.6 ± 0.8 months, age at VEP = 8.6 ± 1.5 months)
+we performed FSEA on stool samples collected at visit-1 with visit-2 VEP (age at stool collection = 3.6 ± 0.8 months, age at VEP = 8.6 ± 1.5 months)
-or visit 3 VEP
+or visit-3 VEP
 (age at stool collection = 3.7 ± 0.7 months, age at VEP = 14.1 ± 1.1 months),
-as well as visit 2 stool samples with visit 3 VEP (age at stool collection = 8.9 ± 1.5 months, age at VEP = 14.3 ± 1.0 months; Table S3)
+as well as visit-2 stool samples with visit-3 VEP (age at stool collection = 8.9 ± 1.5 months, age at VEP = 14.3 ± 1.0 months; Table S3)
 (Figure 3A).

 All gene sets except those involved in the synthesis of 3,4-dihydroxyphenylacetic acid (DOPAC),